bayaro/windows-certs-2-wsl/README.md

 There is a common issue to work in WSL under DPI shield.
-When we have not access to secured endpoints.
+When we don't have access to secured endpoints.

-The idea is to copy ca certificates from host Windows machine into WSL.
+The idea is to copy ca certificates from the host Windows machine into WSL.

 In Windows host machine use the suggested script `get-all-certs.ps1` to extract all windows ca certificates in the specially created folder